ckeditor/ckeditor4/tests/plugins/colordialog/manual/addhash.md

 1. Choose background color.
 1. Type color in hexadecimal 6-digit format **without** leading `#`.
 E.g. (`ABC123`).
 1. Confirm it.
-1. Inseted color should contain additional `#` at the beginning.
+1. Inserted color should contain additional `#` at the beginning.
 1. Repeat above steps for color with hexadecimal 3-digits format.
 E.g. (`FFF`).

-Note: You can also check some wrong situations.
+**Note:** You can also check with colors in different formats (rgb, text) or invalid hex strings.
+For such colors `#` should not be added.